invince/YAET/README.md

   - ```npm run release```
   - this will increment the version, package the installer, push to github (so auto updater can check the latest version)
   - NOTE: you still need push code your self
+  - NOTE: also the pushed release is a pre-release, you need approve it

 ## NOTE:
   - code is pushed to self-hosted gitea